varnishcache/varnish-cache/doc/sphinx/phk/10goingon50.rst

 to reach those milestones, but we will not hold the release for "just this one more feature" if they are not ready.

-If it is in on september 15th, it will be in the release, if not, it wont.
+If it is in on September 15th, it will be in the release, if not, it wont.

 And since the next release is guaranteed to come six months later, it's not a catastrophe to miss the deadline.